The Sphinx Statue

 This massive sculpture isn’t just a testament to the artistic and architectural genius of ancient Egypt—it’s a riddle carved in stone.
 As the oldest known monumental sculpture in Egypt, the Sphinx Statue continues to attract millions of tourists, scholars, and spiritual seekers each year, all eager to uncover its secrets.
 Whether you're drawn by the allure of ancient Egyptian mythology or fascinated by the unsolved puzzles of history, the Great Sphinx offers an unforgettable glimpse into a civilization that defined eternity.

 The prevailing theory among Egyptologists is that the Sphinx Statue was built during the reign of Pharaoh Khafre (c.
 2558–2532 BCE).
 This belief stems from the statue's alignment with Khafre’s pyramid complex and similarities in facial features found in statues of the pharaoh.
-The Sphinx Statue was likely carved directly from a natural limestone outcrop left behind during quarrying operations for the nearby pyramids.
+The Sphinx Statue was likely carved directly from a natural limestone outcrop left behind during quarrying operations for the nearby pyramids, explored further in The Great Pyramids of Giza.
 Its construction was a feat of ingenuity, transforming what was once raw stone into a living symbol of divine kingship.

 Controversy surrounds the actual date of the Sphinx’s construction.
 Some geologists and fringe theorists argue that water erosion patterns on the Sphinx’s body suggest it may be much older than the Fourth Dynasty—possibly dating back to 7000 BCE or earlier.
 Proponents of this theory believe it may have been inherited by the Egyptians from an earlier lost civilization, perhaps even Atlantis.
 Though mainstream archaeology remains skeptical, these theories have helped fuel the Sphinx’s mystique and keep public interest alive.